richmahn/en_tn/1sa/02/intro.md

 #### Structure and formatting ####

-Many translations set apart quotations, prayers, or songs.
-1 Samuel 2:1-10 is a song of praise to God for the birth of Samuel.
-It has been set apart in the ULB through the use of indentation.
+Many translations set apart extended quotations, prayers, or songs by indenting them.
+The ULB indents words in 2:1-10 because they are the words of a prayer.

 #### Special concepts in this chapter ####